mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 # Why SOBO?

-I’m unabashedly biased - I think the SOBO experience is incredible, and I want to shout it from the rooftops to anyone who will listen!
+I’m biased - I think the SOBO experience is incredible, and I want to shout it from the rooftops to anyone who will listen.

 ## NOBO Crowds
 In recent years the PCTA has released 50 permits per day throughout the the Northbound season.
-In 2018, 4500 Northbound thru-hike permits were issued.
+In 2018, 4,500 Northbound thru-hike permits were issued.
 That is in contrast to 491 Southbound permits for the same year.

 The PCT going NOBO is crowded.
 The popularity of the trail has skyrocketed in the years since Wild was released in cinemas.
-Personally, this detracts from the experience I set out for when I did my hike: adventure, independence, self sufficiency, connection with nature, peacefulness.
+Personally, this detracts from the experience I was searching for: adventure, independence, self sufficiency, connection with nature, peacefulness.
 This was the defining issue for me.
 I don't want to be squeezing 15 people into a 4-person tent site.
 I don't want to be hurrying into town early to get the few remaining hotel rooms.
 I don't want to be part of a herd.

 This is a personal preference, it's not a value judgement on those who are looking for something different.

 ## Washington
-It’s a fact of the trail that many people decide to end their thru-hike within the first month.
+It’s a fact of the trail that many people choose to end their thru-hike within the first month.
 If that is the case for you, at least you will have experienced hiking through Washington, one of the most incredible portions of the trail.
 And the beauty begins right away - the first 30 miles from Harts Pass to the Northern Terminus consistently ranks as one of the most favourite trail sections.

 ## A cool Desert
 Going NOBO through the desert in April / May is a gruelling experience.
 You have to be prepared for 100+ degree days and often little shade.

-SOBOs will hike through the desert in October and November, when daytime temperatures are likely to stay in the 70s, with lows in the 30s and 40s at night.
+SOBOs will hike through the desert in October and November, when daytime temperatures are likely to stay in the 70s and 80s, with lows in the 30s and 40s at night.

 ## Snow-free Sierras
 Once you reach the Sierra Nevada in September, almost all of the settled snow will have melted.
 There won’t be any bugs.
 Passes should be easy.
 You’ll be in great physical shape and ready to knock out 25+ mile days.